lxdock/lxdock/README.md

 Also, when working with containers, much of the complexity of Vagrant becomes useless.
 Why the need for special "vagrant-prepared" boxes when `lxc exec` is available?
 It's much simpler to use whatever images are provided directly by lxd.
-By removing the need to manage boxes, `vith` suddenly becomes much simpler (a simple wrapper around lxd, really).
+By removing the need to manage boxes, `nomad` suddenly becomes much simpler (a simple wrapper around lxd, really).